-2. Anchorage has sound reason to believe that its substantial investment in Trustify is being squandered and its rights as a stockholder are being materially, irrevocably, and adversely affected through Trustify’s abandoning of its business and through the fraudulent and negligent actions of Trustify’s Chief Executive Officer, Daniel K. Boice (“Boice”), and its other officers (Cranky Not: Jen Mellon, you are an other officer a VP, a “Co-founder” and a board member).
+2. Anchorage has sound reason to believe that its substantial investment in Trustify is being squandered and its rights as a stockholder are being materially, irrevocably, and adversely affected through Trustify’s abandoning of its business and through the fraudulent and negligent actions of Trustify’s Chief Executive Officer, Daniel K. Boice (“Boice”), and its other officers (Cranky Note: Jen Mellon, you are an officer a VP, a “Co-founder” and a board member).

 3. In May 2017, Anchorage purchased 2,408,599 shares of Trustify’s Series A Preferred Stock at a price of $1.9721 per share, for an aggregate investment of $4,749,998.09.

 5. Moreover, a number of Trustify’s board members have suddenly resigned and one has even retained separate counsel, Trustify’s corporate headquarters have been shuttered and abandoned, and Anchorage has uncovered malfeasance, mismanagement, breaches of fiduciary duty, and fraud relating to the funds received by Trustify as part of its stock offerings into which Anchorage has invested.

 13. The majority of Trustify’s board members also resigned during this same time, including Boice’s co-founder and wife, Jennifer Mellon.
 While Trustify’s investors were able to communicate with the other known board member, Timothy Gentry, Mr. Gentry was unable to procure legitimate and verified information from Boice or access Trustify’s records,